biocompute-objects/BCO_Documentation/BCO_Spec_V1.2.md

 ### 2.1.7 Embargo "embargo"

 If the object has a period of time that it is not public, that range can be specified using these fields.
-Using the ‘datetime’ type a start and end time are specified for the embargo.
+Using the `datetime`’` type a start and end time are specified for the embargo.
 These fields are optional.

 ```json
 "embargo" : {